 The beauty of a great organic UA strategy is that the end-user has shown a demonstrated interest in your app, and thus has a higher propensity for downstream engagement, retention, and monetisation.
 Because they had to put in the effort to find and download your app on their own, they’re immediately more invested in making the most of the experience.

-While organic acquisition is perceived as low-risk and totally cost-free, the reality is that this strategy still demands a designated team of experts to execute successfully, and that these initiatives do carry just as much weight as any other when it comes to brand safety and messaging.
+While organic user acquisition is perceived as low-risk and totally cost-free, the reality is that this strategy still demands a designated team of experts to execute successfully, and that these initiatives do carry just as much weight as any other when it comes to brand safety and messaging.

 Why Go Paid?